 We have a lot of experience in building and designing interactive 3D graphics systems.
 For previous clients I have done rapid prototyping of skeleton applications for commercial demonstrations.
 The majority of this work has been for PC-based desktop devices, sometimes with novel display systems.
 However, recently, together with external collaborators I have been working with mobile devices, including iPhone and Android.

 In 2006-2007, I spent six months on secondment to Electronic Arts in Guildford.
 I worked in a team working on PS3 and XBox 360 development, and I had a hands-on role with the tools team, building parts of the production pipeline for a game.
-I have also supervised a number of projects, at undergraduate through to doctoral level, on games technologies.
+I have also supervised a large number of projects, at undergraduate through to doctoral level, on games technologies.

 I have delivered short courses on virtual reality, 3D graphics, visibility analysis, 3D interfaces and networked games.
 I have also presented a course on a general overview of computing, Internet and new media, for a media company.

 I have authored and delivered a few more in-depth, longer courses on virtual reality, 3D graphics and networking.